April 11, 2022

 Commissioning Week is one of the busiest and most exciting weeks in Annapolis!
 About 1,000 Midshipmen are all set to leave the Academy.
 Some will go on to be our Navy's newest officers.
 Others will go to the Marine Corps.

-We teamed up with Liquified Creative, a boutique ad agency in Eastport, to highlight the main events.
+These are the main events.
 Maybe you want to go.
 Maybe you just want to avoid the traffic.
 Either way.
 We gotcha covered.

 A full schedule of events is available on the Academy website.